Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Reward Duration"			"10.0"

 			// The damage boost to reward to survivors.
-			// Note: This requires the reward type to be set to "3".
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// --
 			// Minimum: 1.1